InSight Retina Consultants, P.C.

 Retina Specialists located in Denver, Aurora, Glenwood Springs and Edwards, CO

 Around 11 million people have macular degeneration today.
 At InSight Retina Consultants, P.C., esteemed retina specialist Dennis O’Connell, DO, offers macular degeneration diagnosis and treatment to help you slow this degenerative condition and preserve your vision.
-There are offices in Aurora and Denver, Colorado, so reach out by phone or through the online scheduling tool now.
+There are offices in Aurora, Colorado, so reach out by phone or through the online scheduling tool now.

 Macular degeneration is an eye disease that occurs within the macula, the middle part of your retina.
 The macula controls visual acuity, which means it gives you sharp central sight and is particularly important in seeing fine details.

 Macular degeneration occurs mainly in adults over 55, and grows more common as you age.
 The two primary forms of macular degeneration are:

 Dry macular degeneration is by far the most common form of the disease.
 With this type of macular degeneration, your macula starts thinning and breaking down over time.
 Small protein deposits (drusen) crop up beneath your retina.
 This all combines to cause gradual vision loss.